Low Sperm Count Treatment for Getting PregnantFertility Treatment

 - Biopsy to check for blockage in vas deferens; and

 So far, semen analysis or spermogram has been the most reliable test for diagnosing oligospermia, sperm low motility, and sperm abnormal morphology.
 During the spermogram, the patient should ejaculate in a cup and give the semen sample to the laboratory to be examined.
 Sometimes, the doctor may ask the patient to repeat the test several times to obtain consistent results.

 Low Sperm Count and Infertility

-Fortunately, having oligospermia doesn’t mean you are completely infertile; however, getting your partner pregnant may take longer.
-If there is a problem with one or two of your sperm parameters (such as motility, morphology, count, etc.), you can still get your partner pregnant.
+Fortunately, having oligospermia doesn't mean you are completely infertile; however, getting your partner pregnant may take longer.
+If there is a problem with one or two sperm parameters (such as motility, morphology, count, etc.), you can still get your partner pregnant.
 Still, the cause of infertility should be resolved by taking medications or changing your lifestyle.

 How to Increase Sperm Count?

 It would help if you modified your lifestyle and diet to increase sperm count and boost male fertility.
 Factors that affect testosterone levels will impact sperm quantity and quality the most.
 In general, to boost sperm count and minimize its abnormalities, it is recommended to observe the following care on how to increase sperm count: